itsvaleriatafoya/itsvaleriatafoya/README.md

 🌱 Learning is my #1 hobby.
 Specially when it is about data visualizations, Human centered AI, data science, and books

-🌍 I am currently sharing a little bit of my knowledge to the world through my blogs and daily data science tips.
+🌍 I am currently sharing a little bit of my knowledge to the world through my blogs and projects.

 # My professional experience
 * **Tech policy:**